How Gin Is Distilled

 Gin is a spirit that has been around for centuries and has since become popular in many countries around the world.
 It is made by distilling a base of grain, such as barley, rye or wheat, with juniper berries and other botanicals.
 The distillation process used to make gin varies greatly depending on the type of gin being made.
 There are four main types of gin distillation: pot still, column still, compound gin and rectified gin.

-See also Is Nestle Water Distilled
+See also Is Nursery Purified Water The Same As Distilled Water

 Pot Still